Harley-Davidson Package Truck History

 Design and Construction

-The Package Truck borrowed the sidecar idea but adapted it for commercial work.
-Instead of a passenger body, the side-mounted frame carried a box, van-style body, platform, or custom delivery container.
+Instead of a passenger body, the side-mounted frame could carry a box, van-style body, platform, or custom delivery container.
 In many cases the cargo body became the most visually distinctive part of the machine.

 Because the Package Truck depended on the host motorcycle, there was no single universal engine or transmission specification that applies to every example.
 The motorcycle supplied the engine, gearbox, fork, controls, and electrical equipment.
 The package body and sidecar chassis supplied the cargo capacity.